ALERT * * * Happy Holidays from the iLab Support Team * * *

-Welcome to Pitt’s iLab system, established on 10 August 2024.
-Pitt’s iLab is integrated into our single sign on system and our billing backends, tying faculty and staff grants to reserved time and services.
+Pitt’s iLab is integrated with our single sign-on and billing systems, linking faculty and staff grants to reserved time and services.

 Please review our new Shared Facilities webpage and the iLab training material available in the “Using Core Facilities” section.